Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 ##### Data preprocessing (Part 2)
 Here custom funtions and steps applied to image  are explained.

 Images were loaded in RGB color space (function read_image() in line 327) .
-To improve generalization
+To improve generalization pf the model images where cropped (60 pixels) on top and (20 pixels ) at the bottom of each iamge.